Getting the Most Out of Advising

 700 Terrace Heights #37

 Winona, MN 55987-1399

 – If the course is one you have already transferred in, the course will be counted as elective credits toward graduation.

-– If the course is one you are planning to take in the future, the Academic Adviser will explain why the course was not approved to help you as you may wish to search for an additional course to consider.
+– If the course is one you are planning to take in the future, you may ask why the course was not approved to help you understand what to look for if you wish to search for another class to be considered.